The Top 15 Cheapest States to Live In for a Budget-Friendly Life

 Iowa tops the charts for cost of living and housing affordability.
 With a cost of living index of 89.9, the state is significantly below the national average.
 The average home price in Iowa is $181,600, making it a more affordable option compared to other states.

 The state’s unemployment rate is impressively low at 2.8%, reflecting a strong job market.
 Key job opportunities in Iowa include sectors like advanced manufacturing, bioscience, finance, and insurance.
 These elements, along with the state’s low cost of living and affordable housing, provide a high quality of life for residents.
+Iowa's economic stability contributes to its overall affordability.

 Iowa’s reputation for affordability and strong job opportunities makes it a top choice for those seeking a cost-effective and prosperous place to live.